KungBao82045/portfolio/Python Projects/facial_recognition/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 OBS: Make sure to run face_reco_webcam.py in face_recognition folder.
 Otherwise, it will not work.

-OPTIONAL: If you want to capture your face from ***faceCapture.py*** and save it to the "faces" folder, get the Cascades from GitHub and place the cascades/data/ folder in portfolio/Python Projects/facial_recognition/
+OPTIONAL: If you want to capture your face from ***faceCapture.py*** and save it to the "faces" folder, get the Cascades from GitHub and

+place

+cascades/data/ folder

+in

+portfolio/Python Projects/facial_recognition/

 https://github.com/codingforentrepreneurs/OpenCV-Python-Series/tree/master/src/cascades/data